UOA-Heart-Mechanics-Research/biv-me/README.md

                 └─── models
                     └─── Segmentation
                     └─── ViewSelection
-    ```

-### Import libraries
+### (Optional) Step 5: Install additional libraries (PyTorch and nnU-Net)
-This preprocessing pipeline utilises PyTorch and nnU-Net.
-The default biv-me conda environment currently doesn't install either of these for you.
+This preprocessing code utilises PyTorch and nnU-Net.
+The default biv-me conda environment doesn't install either of these for you.
 To set these up, activate the biv-me conda environment, like so:

 ```bash
 conda activate bivme311